eden-box/documentation/services/machines.md

 # Machines

 ## New Admin Setup
-In order to add a new admin, a set of tasks must be performed, both on the server side (both machines) and client side (new user).
+In order to add a new admin, a set of tasks must be performed both on the server side (both machines) and client side (new user).
 Note that only a sudoer is able to add new admins.

 ### Server